Let’s talk about auditory processing

-As children grow, their auditory processing skills mature, enabling them to succeed in communication, literacy, and learning, even in bustling classroom environments.
-However, sometimes the hearing part of our brain doesn’t function correctly.
-This can happen at any stage of life and with any level of IQ or learning ability, and is often referred to as Auditory Processing Disorder (APD), or sometimes Central Auditory Processing Disorder (CAPD).
-Here in New Zealand, APD is the commonly used term.
+Just like other parts of the amazing human body, problems can occur in the hearing system.
+Including the hearing parts of the brain.
+Weakness, disorder or dysfunction in the central auditory nervous system can happen at any stage of life, with any level of IQ or learning ability, and is often referred to as Auditory Processing Disorder (APD), or sometimes Central Auditory Processing Disorder (CAPD).
+Here in New Zealand, APD is the most commonly used term.

-We understand APD and how it can affect your quality of life and ability to learn.
+We understand auditory processing and how this can affect quality of life and ability to learn.

-The impact of APD can be huge.
-For adults, APD often means struggling in noisy environments, listening fatigue and difficulty communicating despite passing a hearing test or using hearing aids.
-For children, APD can throw hurdles in the way of their speech, language development and classroom learning.
+For children, auditory processing weaknesses can get in the way of social communication, speech and language development and classroom learning.
 Research tells us that childhood ear issues like glue ear can also lead to APD, especially a subtype called Spatial Processing Disorder (SPD).
+For adults, difficulties with auditory processing often means struggling in noisy environments, listening fatigue and difficulty communicating despite passing a hearing test or using hearing aids.

 More than an Audiogram